Tell us the truth about your infertility treatment experience!

 However, be aware that comparing results across different countries and clinics can often be confusing.
 The fact is that patient characteristics and treatments vary, and most clinics statistically achieve similar results.

-IVF Success Rates in Greece with Donor Eggs
+IVF success rates in Greece with donor eggs

 IVF success rates tend to be higher when using donor eggs compared to using your own eggs, which is the same wherever you receive treatment.